fazpass/fia-documentation/README.IOS.ADVANCED.md

 # Initialize the SDK

 Initialize the SDK once before using it.
+Make sure to call `initialize(...)` at the earliest application entry point, such as `application(_:didFinishLaunchingWithOptions:)` in an app delegate or the initializer of your SwiftUI `App` type.

 ```swift
 import FiaIOS